syncfusion-content/mobilejavascript-docs/MobileJS/NavigationBar/Getting-Started.md

 ## Create your first Toolbar in JavaScript

-The Essential JavaScript mobile toolbar provides a single interface to select a command from a collection of commands.
+The Essential JavaScript mobile Toolbar provides a single interface to select a command from a collection of commands.
 It also provides template support.
 In this example, you can learn how to create a Mail App and through that you can learn the features of Mobile Toolbar Widget.

+The Toolbar can also be Mentioned as NavigationBar,Header and Footer.

 ![](Getting-Started_images/Getting-Started_img1.png)